rguo12/rguo12.github.io/_pages/about.md

   - /about.html
 ---

-I am Ruocheng Guo, a Senior Machine Learning Researcher at ByteDance Research in London, UK.
-I am actively working on LLM reasoning/alignment, Causal ML and Trustworthy AI.
-I obtained Ph.D. degree with outstanding Ph.D. student award from Arizona State University advised by [Huan Liu](http://www.public.asu.edu/~huanliu/).
+Ruocheng Guo is a Staff Research Scientist at Intuit AI Research.
+His research focuses on Trustworthy AI for LLMs, Recommendation Systems, and Graph Learning, leveraging Causal ML and Uncertainty Quantification methodologies.
+Prior to joining Intuit, he was a Senior Machine Learning Researcher at ByteDance Research and an Assistant Professor at City University of Hong Kong.
+He earned his Ph.D. from the Data Mining and Machine Learning Laboratory (DMML) at Arizona State University, advised by [Huan Liu](http://www.public.asu.edu/~huanliu/).

 Research Interests:
-- LLMs (Reasoning, Alignment)
+- LLMs
-- Causal Inference
+- Causal ML
 - Conformal Prediction
-- Responsible AI
+- Trustworthy AI
 - Recommendation Systems
-- Graph Learning
+- Graph Mining

 News
 - 11/24 Invited to serve as PC co-chair of the industry track of IEEE DSAA'25